kisyys/Project-2/readme.md

 To show different movies in certain theatres and dates by using Finnkino's API which is based on XML format.

 ## How to use application
-User selects theatre and date and application will show correct results.
+User selects theatre and date, and application will show correct results.
+User can also search movies in the page by using search field.

 When clicking the button to buy / reserve ticket, application will direct user to Finnkino site where user can buy or reserve ticket to correct event.

 ## Status of the project
 Ready to use.